apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### November 2nd, 2017: Apache Jackrabbit Oak 1.6.6 released
+Jackrabbit Oak 1.6.6 is a patch release that contains fixes and improvements over the previous 1.6.x release.
+See the [downloads](downloads.html#oak1.6) page for more details.

 #### November 2nd, 2017: Apache Jackrabbit 2.14.4 released
 Apache Jackrabbit 2.14.4 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the